GSA/piv-guides/_devconfig/15_network.md

 1. Log on as domain administrator or a member of the Cert Publishers global group for the target domain controller.
 Technically, the publication can be performed at any computer that is a domain member, but for convenience, the domain controller is used in this scenario.
 2. Verify that there are no certificates already published on the domain controller's Active Directory object.
 3. Run the following command from a command-line prompt.
-Replace the <dcname> variable with the name of the target domain controller and <domainname> and <com> variable names with the appropriate domain suffix.
+Replace the <dcname> variable with the name of the target domain controller and <domainname> and <gov> variable names with the appropriate domain suffix.

-        certutil -viewstore "ldap:///cn=<dcname>,ou=domain controllers,dc=<domainname>,dc=<com>?usercertificate"
+        certutil -viewstore "ldap:///cn=<dcname>,ou=domain controllers,dc=<domainname>,dc=<gov>?usercertificate"

 A window should appear with no certificates displayed.
 This is expected since no certificates have been published yet.
 6. Click Cancel to close the window.